pairwise-alignment/pa-bench/README.md

 - `pa-wrappers`: Wraps aligners using an `Aligner` trait.
 - `pa-bench-types`: Shared types for benchmarking.
-- `runner`: Benchmarks a single job given as json on `stdin`.
-- `orchestrator`: Generates/downloads datasets, generates all jobs, and calls the runner for each job.
+- `pa-bench`: Generates/downloads datasets, generates all jobs, and calls itself recursively for each job to benchmark it.

 ## Adding an aligner